 It is only africans who promote phony ideals of “unity” and “reconciliation” without demanding true justice for the victims of injustice, and above all else, REPARATIONS from the perpetrators of injustice on african victims.

-While unity and reconciliation are undoubtedly essential elements for social harmony, peace and all that, and above all, part of conflict resolution mechanisms in conflict-tone sociopolitical environments, they should not come at the expense of and certainly aren’t substitute for justice.
+While unity and reconciliation are undoubtedly essential elements for social harmony, peace and all that, and above all, part of conflict resolution mechanisms in conflict-torn sociopolitical environments, they should not come at the expense of and certainly aren’t substitute for justice.

 Unity and reconciliation should not replace demands for justice for the victims of social and political injustice, committed by those who, for the most part, are in position to ensure injustice does not happen; that no one is victimised by injustice by the abusive powerful.
 The perpetual and chronic power abusers who often control the means of violence and are often in government and other positions of power.